 Carolyn A. Baker ‘78

-Always welcoming, Baker has rejuvenated holiday parties with opportunity drawings that raised several thousand dollars for the Sacramento network’s budget.
-With the assistance of her communications director, Baker has established a UCLA Alumni Sacramento network Facebook group with several hundred members and created active Twitter and Instagram accounts as well as a website loaded with event photos.
-She has participated often in UC Advocacy Day in the state capitol as a member of the UCLA delegation.
+Always welcoming, Carolyn rejuvenated holiday parties with opportunity drawings that raised several thousand dollars for the Sacramento network’s budget.
+With the assistance of her communications director, she established a UCLA Alumni Sacramento network Facebook group with several hundred members and created active Twitter and Instagram accounts as well as a website loaded with event photos.
+She participated often in UC Advocacy Day in the state capitol as a member of the UCLA delegation.

 Mitra Best ’87